Having mental capacity means you are able to make your own decisions.

 Using the Mental Capacity Act

-This video explains the Act to people who need the MCA, their carers and others.
+This video explains the Mental Capacity Act to people who need it, their carers and others.